 As a no-code business process automation platform, Kianda significantly reduces the time it takes to build and implement a new digital system.
 As well as that, it allows you to deploy rapid digital solutions.
 That is, much faster than before.

-Digitalisation has been a growing trend for a number of years.
+Digitalisation is a growing trend and has been for a number of years.
 However, it became a considerably important need in the last few months.
-Most notably, digital transformation has been a crucial element in a bid to tackle COVID-19.
-More specifically, in tackling the challenges businesses have faced and are still facing as a result.
+Most notably, digital transformation is a crucial element for tackling COVID-19.
+More specifically, in tackling the challenges businesses faced and are still facing as a result.

 Adapting to the pandemic

-Like most businesses, Kianda have faced some issues throughout the duration of COVID-19.
-Due to uncertainty, many businesses are hesitant to begin digitalisation.
+Like most businesses, Kianda did face some issues throughout the duration of COVID-19.
+Due to uncertainty, many businesses hesitated to begin digitalisation.
 This is potentially due to factors relative to the cost of digitalisation.

 Digitalisation is an investment.

 Digitalisation requires additional costs, but the benefits are substantially rewarding.
-A great deal of organisations who have adopted business process automation have realized the advantages and benefits derived.
-Hence why more companies have sparked an interest and are moving forward with digitalisation.
+A great deal of organisations who adopt business process automation realize the advantages and benefits derived.
+Hence why more companies are sparking interest and are moving forward with digitalisation.